 Bed Bugs are found in virtually every place people tend to gather, including homes, hotels, schools, offices, retail stores and even public transportation; they travel easily and are transported via luggage, clothing, bedding and furniture.

-- Live or dead bed bugs, and cast skins.
-Live bed bugs will confirm that the infestation is currently active.
+- Alive or dead bed bugs, and cast skins.
+Alive bed bugs will confirm that the infestation is currently active.

 - Faecal spotting: This is digested blood by the bed bugs.
 It may be initially observed on the sheets, but will be commonly noticed along the mattress seams and beading of mattresses.